 Contractor shall retain records pertinent to this Agreement for a period of not less than three (3) years after termination of this Agreement.
-All accounting records shall be kept in accordance with general accepted accounting practices.
+All accounting records shall be kept in accordance with Generally Accepted Accounting Principles.
 Annually the Contractor shall submit an "Agreed upon Procedures Engagement" Letter from an independent accounting firm complying with GAAP standards.